Au79man/Au79man.github.io/README.md

 * AP Environmental science
 * UT Onramps Computer Science
 * [PCEP](https://pythoninstitute.org/) - Certified Entry-Level Python Programmer - Python Institute  [Validate](https://verify.openedg.org/) Code: ```dSqQ.iq7h.bMt6```
-* Debate IV
+* Debate IV, PF Captain
 * American Sign Language II

-## Athletic goals - Swimming
+## Athletic Goals - Swimming

-My goals for this year is to go a 49 in the 100 Fly and a 1:51 in the 200 IM as well as getting efficient at talking to and expressing how my body feels to my coaches with a back and forth communication
+My goals for this year is to go a 49 seconds in the 100 Fly and a 1:51 in the 200 IM as well as working with my coaches to achieve the best time I can.

-## Athletic achievements - Swimming
+## Athletic Achievements - Swimming

 * District first place finalist, 2019, 2020, 2021 in the 200IM , 100 Backstroke , 200 Medley Relay , 400 Freestyle Relay
 * Regionals A-Heat Finalist , 2019, 2020, 2021, and a bronze medal in the 200 IM in 2021